aakshmn/ratmap/README.md

 - **Modern Web Browser:** RatMap runs best on modern browsers that comfortably handle up to 200MB of data.
 - **No Password Required:** Unlike v0.1, v0.2 has removed password protection for easier access.

+### Video Walkthrough
+A walkthrough and demo of RatMap (v0.1) is available.
+Even though it is an older version, the functionality and principles still hold.
+There are chapters so that you can jump to topics of interest.

+- **Watch the demo video:** [RatMap Walkthrough (v0.1)](https://www.youtube.com/watch?v=y_vlosaRKco)

 ### General Setup
 - **Select Your Plates:**
   - Use the checkboxes at the top of the interface to display your desired 96-well and/or 384-well plates.